Sigil-Ebook/Sigil/README.md

 Issue Tracker
 =============

+Please do not use the issue tracker to ask questions.
+Both of the main developers of Sigil monitor the Sigil Forum at https://www.mobileread.com/forums.
+All questions should be directed there.

 Issue tracking is intended for discussion around issues with the code.
-It It is also intended for actual bug tracking and for tracking feature requests.
+It is also intended for actual bug tracking and for tracking feature requests.

 At one point in time issue tracking was disabled because it had become